pablorangel82/mywiimote/README.md

 Requirements:

 - BlueZ stack for Linux: http://www.bluez.org/.
 If you want to install BlueZ on Ubuntu distribution, see: https://ubuntu.com/core/docs/bluez/install-configure/install.
-- BlueCove Libray: your Java application must includes bluecove dependency.
+- BlueCove Library: your Java application must includes bluecove dependency.

 If you want to see an example, look at the Sample.java.